-Excellent series from Eight Tool "A unique and popular feature is Taper Head, an enhanced ball-point function that enables Supporting industry professionals alobally a wrench to be inserted into a bolt cap from tilted angles.
+Excellent series from Eight Tool

+"A unique and popular feature is Taper Head, an enhanced ball-point function that enables a wrench to be inserted into a bolt cap from tilted angles.
 Countless tests and redesigns, along with our skilled engineers, result in products in which our customers can feel the difference."
-With a new production management system to maximize workflow efficiencies and an eye on automation, this small company with big dreams is striving forwards, for continual product improvement and even more global reach through new sales and promotional partnerships.